Health in Sudan: Situation in the 21st century

-Source: UN World Population Prospects
+In July 2011, South Sudan separated from Sudan and became an independent country.

+Statistics

 Health policies, systems and financing

-The socioeconomics of Sudan were deteriorating after the separation of South Sudan, while there is still conflict in Darfur, South Kordofan and Blue Nile states.
-Sudan’s economy has suffered a great deal from this.
-Firstly from a fall in oil prices and more recently from the loss of revenue from South Sudan for oil transportation.
+The socioeconomics of Sudan began deteriorating after the separation of South Sudan.
+There is still conflict in Darfur, South Kordofan and Blue Nile states.
+Sudan's economy has suffered a great deal from this: first, from a fall in oil prices and, more recently, from the loss of revenue from South Sudan for oil transportation.
 In addition, there are continuing sanctions and a trade embargo.
 Due to these occurrences, funds for health have been cut, adding to the fragility of the health sector.
 In the past, the health financing system in Sudan has undergone several changes, from a tax-based system in the late 1950s to the introduction of user fees along with social solidarity schemes such as the Takaful system.
-The social health insurance scheme was implemented in 1995, alongside which the private sector grew exponentially leading to increased out-of-pocket from households In 2006, free emergency care for the first 24 hours was announced free of charge, and the free finance policy for children under 5 and pregnant women was adopted in 2008.
+The social health insurance scheme was implemented in 1995.
+The private sector also grew exponentially, leading to increased out-of-pocket spending from households.
+In 2006, free emergency care for the first 24 hours was announced, and the free finance policy for children under 5 and pregnant women was adopted in 2008.
 Sudan has also reviewed health system financing using the OASIS approach as a prelude to framing its national strategy for health financing.
-Also, the country has embarked on developing detailed roadmap for providing universal health coverage to its population.
+Also, the country has embarked on developing detailed roadmaps for providing universal health coverage to its population.